dietotter/cpp-learning/conspect.md

 - We can think of `x + y` as `operator+(x, y)`
 - When evaluating expression containing an operator, compiler uses these rules:
     - If *all* of the operands are fundamental data types, compiler will call built-in routine if one exists.
 If it doesn't exist, compiler will produce a compiler error
     - If *any* of the operands are user data types (e.g. class or enum), the compiler looks to see whether the type has a matching overloaded operator function.
-If it can't find one, it will try to convert one or more user-def type operands into fundamental data types (via an *overloaded typecase*).
+If it can't find one, it will try to convert one or more user-def type operands into fundamental data types (via an *overloaded typecast*).
 If that fails, then - compiler error
 - Limitations on operator overloading:
     1. Almost any existing C++ operator can be overloaded.
 Exceptions: conditional (`?:`), `sizeof`, scope (`::`), member selector (`.`), member pointer selector (`.*`), `typeid`, and the casting operators
     2. I can only overload operators that exist.
 Can't create new operators or rename existing.